bio-tools/biotoolsDocs/curators_guide.rst

 ^^^^^
 **A collection of tools which are bundled together into a convenient toolkit.
 Such tools typically share related functionality, a common user interface and can exchange data conveniently.
 This includes collections of stand-alone command-line tools, or Web applications within a common portal.**

+- pick one or more most relevant `topics <http://biotools.readthedocs.io/en/latest/curators_guide.html#topic>`_ that describe the workbench as a whole (don't try to be exhaustive)

 - describe the attributes that are commmon to the suite as a whole, not (typically) attributes of individual tools
 - individual tools included in the suite should be registered as separate entries
 - when annotating the `operation <http://biotools.readthedocs.io/en/latest/curators_guide.html#operation>`_ of the suite, select operations that are core function of the suite itself / common to all tools in the suite.
 Alternatively pick one or two of the primary operation(s) of the included tools